TouchNetix/axutils/README.md

 `.alc` files are the same as `.axfw` files, just without the meta data section.
 See the axfw section for a description on how the payloads are structured.

-### Configuration Files
+### Binary Configuration Files

-aXiom config files are exported from TouchHub2 as `.th2cfgbin` files.
-The data structure for this file type is specified in the table below.
+aXiom binary config files are exported from TouchHub2 as `.th2cfgbin` files.
+The data structure for this file type is specified in the tables below.

+#### Header (File Revision 0x0001)

 This table describes the meta data stored in the header section of the `.th2cfgbin` files.